ashleyscrump/The-Baking-Biker-Blog/README.md

   <body>
     <p>Hi,
     <br>
-The inspiration for this blog stems from merging two passions into one visually and uniquely appealing platform.
+The inspiration for this blog stems from merging two passions into one visually and uniquely appealing platform using HTML and CSS programming languages.
 I take pleasure in baking sweet handheld treats and enjoying sunny rides on my Yamaha motorcycle.
 My aim is for this blog to showcase my evolving skills as a web developer, offering entertainment to both your taste buds and motorcycle enthusiasts.
     </p>
   </body>
 </html>